Mumbai: Why Ajit Pawar was forced to rush to MMRDA headquarters

-Upset with having to temporarily move out of the new-look office at Nariman Point for the construction of a Colaba-Bandra-Seepz Metro line III station, the leader is said to have discussed the plan with officials
+Upset with having to temporarily move out of new-look office at Nariman Point for construction of Colaba-Bandra-Seepz Metro line III station, he is said to have discussed the plan with officials

 The Mumbai Metropolitan Region Development Auth-ority (MMRDA) and Mumbai Metro Rail Corporation’s (MMRC) plan, to ask some political parties and government offices to temporarily vacate their premises in the barracks opposite Mantralaya in Nariman Point for the Metro, doesn’t seem to have gone down well with at least one party.

 Ajit Pawar apparently told officials that NCP has spent a lot of money in the makeover of its office in the barracks in the recent past and a high amount was also spent on furniture and cabins.
 File pics

 Former Deputy Chief Minister and senior NCP Leader Ajit Pawar rushed to the MMRDA headquarters in BKC on Monday evening to discuss the plan. mid-day had reported yesterday that Congress, NCP, Shiv Sena, and a few government departments who have their offices in the barracks, will have to vacate them once the construction of Colaba-Bandra-Seepz Metro line three begins, as they are in the way of the proposed underground Vidhan Bhavan station (Netas to move out to make way for Mumbai Metro III).

 An MMRDA official told mid-day yesterday evening that Shiv Sena, NCP and a few government offices will have to be vacated and not the Congress office, as it does not come in the way of line three alignment.
 The exact date to vacate the offices has not been given as MMRDA is in talks with representatives of the political parties and government offices.